Four Over Six: More Accurate NVFP4 Quantization with Adaptive Block Scaling: Evaluation

 \subsection{Pre-Training}

-\cref{fig:pretraining} shows our main results when 4/6 is applied during pre-training.
-We find that compared to the current state-of-the-art NVFP4 training recipe~\cite{nvidia_pretraining_2025}, 4/6 brings training loss 22.3\% closer to BF16 performance for our model architecture and training setup.
-We adopt the Nemotron 3 Nano architecture~\cite{nvidia_nemotron_2025}, which has 52 blocks: 6 Self-Attention~\cite{vaswani_attention_2023}, 23 Mixture-of-Experts (MoE)~\cite{nvidia_nvidia_2025-1}, and 23 Mamba-2~\cite{dao_transformers_2024} blocks.
-The model has 30 billion total parameters, 3 billion of which are active at a time.
-The model's hidden dimension is 2688, and the Grouped-Query Attention layers have 32 query heads and 2 key-value heads.
-MoE blocks have 128 experts, 6 of which are activated per forward pass, and 2 of which are shared, use squared ReLU activations, and have a hidden size of 1856.
+\cref{fig:pretraining} shows our main results during pre-training experiments with the Nemotron 3 Nano 30B-A3B model architecture~\cite{nvidia_nemotron_2025}.
+We find that 4/6 improves performance compared to the NVFP4 baseline, bringing training loss 13.0\% closer to the BF16 baseline.
+Notably, we find that while 4/6 improves performance when used to quantize activations, weights, and gradients, comparable performance can be obtained when 4/6 is only used during activation quantization (\cref{fig:pretraining_tensor_specific}).
+Contrary to our findings from post-training quantization experiments, we find that performance is best when using mean absolute error (MAE) to select scale factors (\cref{fig:pretraining_scale_rules}).
+In addition to reduced training loss, these two design choices are preferable as they keep the computational overhead introduced by 4/6 to a minimum.

 We train our models on a high-quality curated and synthetic data distribution of 1 trillion tokens based on \cite{nvidia_nvidia_2025} using the AdamW optimizer~\cite{loshchilov_decoupled_2019} with $\beta_1=0.9$, $\beta_2=0.95$, weight decay of $0.1$, gradient clipping at $1.0$, a sequence length of 8192, and a global batch size of 3072.
-We use a WSD schedule with a constant learning rate of $10^{-3}$ which decays to $10^{-5}$ over the last 20\% of training.
-Models are trained using 384 B200 180GB GPUs.
+We use a Warmup-Stable-Decay~\cite{hu_minicpm_2024} learning rate schedule with a constant learning rate of $10^{-3}$ which decays to $10^{-5}$ over the last 20\% of training, and we train all models using 384 NVIDIA B200 GPUs.

 Following from the current state-of-the-art NVFP4 pre-training recipe~\cite{nvidia_pretraining_2025}, we perform stochastic rounding on gradients, apply a random Hadamard transform to both inputs of the weight gradient calculation, and perform 2D block quantization on weight matrices, as outlined in \cref{fig:linear}.
-When performing stochastic rounding, we follow the same procedure as for non-stochastic rounding, which involves quantizing stochastically using scales of 4 and 6 and selecting the result with less error.
 All NVFP4 matrix multiplications accumulate in FP32 and output in BF16, and model weights are stored in FP32.
 Following from \cite{nvidia_pretraining_2025}, Attention components, the output projection head, normalization layers, and non-linearities are kept in high precision, either BF16 or FP32.
 We also keep the output projection layer of Mamba-2 blocks in MXFP8.